What Does it Take to Be a Gas Plant Operator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 17,300 jobs for Gas Plant Operator in 2016.
+In 2016, there was an estimated number of 17,300 jobs in the United States for Gas Plant Operator.
 There is little to no growth in job opportunities for Gas Plant Operator.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+There will be an estimated 1,700 positions for Gas Plant Operator per year.

 The states with the most job growth for Gas Plant Operator are Washington, Wyoming, and North Dakota.
 Watch out if you plan on working in Delaware, Wisconsin, or Kentucky.
 These states have the worst job growth for this type of profession.